abw/badger-database-js/manual/query_builder.md

 # Query Builder

-NOTE: this documentation is a work in progress.

 The philosophy of the badger-database library is that ORMs and SQL query generators are considered *Mostly Harmful*, especially if they're employed as an alternative to using SQL.
 But that's not to say that they don't have some benefits.
+We like to think that this implementation has some of those best bits and not too many of the not-so-good bits.

 * Correctness - table and column names are automatically quoted to avoid any conflict with reserved words.